AmitDIRTYC0W/ColossalCyberAdventureMessages/README.rst

    :depth: 3
 ..

-This repository contains FlatBuffers schemas of the messages transferred between clients and servers.
+This repository contains Protocol Buffers schemas of the messages transferred between clients and servers.
 Messages between the servers use different schemas, not in this repository.